JimDesu/basis-lang/spec.md

 **Orthogonality of language and standard library.** Where a new mechanism's work can be done by composing existing language facilities, the composition is preferred over a new intrinsic or new syntactic form.
 The `-<` operator unifies dynamic type coercion across all type pairs without per-case operators.
 Variant pattern matching uses `?:` chains plus `-<` rather than a `match` keyword.
 The standard library is consumer of the language, not co-author of it.

 **Liskov substitution as a design tool.** Where the language admits a subtyping relation, the design preserves Liskov substitutability.
 The buffer-backed parent-chain subsumption preserves Liskov by construction (the upcast is one-directional and carries no value rewriting).
-The class-instance system preserves Liskov by class-method-contract (instances must satisfy the class's declared shape).
+The class-witness system preserves Liskov by class-method-contract (witnesses must satisfy the class's declared shape).
 Where Liskov substitution fails &mdash; as it does for the union $\to$ candidate-or-parent byte-reinterpretation, where the bytes' meaning depends on the active candidate &mdash; the relation is given a distinct name (byte-reinterpretation subsumption) and not conflated with Liskov-preserving subsumption.

 **Frame-bound region reclamation is the default storage discipline.** Value construction implicitly draws any variable-size storage it needs (the data behind runtime-length types `[]T` and `[]`, the storage behind constructed pointers and objects) from a frame-bound region that is freed at frame retirement &mdash; or, for a scope-local value, as early as the close of its enclosing `.scope` block (&sect;3.17) &mdash; with nothing to track.
 Non-default storage &mdash; heap, pool, arena, etc. &mdash; is drawn from an allocator, whose acquire/release pair is governed by the obligation system (&sect;10): acquisition is an ordinary source-method call producing an obligated value, and bringing an allocator into scope does nothing on its own until such a call is made.
 Non-buffer types remain confined to positions where ownership and lifetime are explicit (top-level slots, object fields with object-lifetime ceiling, frame-bound parameters and receivers).